halobartku/swiat-jezdzca/docs/DEVELOPMENT.md

 # Development Guide

-This guide covers everything you need to know to start developing the Primary Water website.
+This guide covers everything you need to know to start developing the Świat Jeźdźca website.

 ## Getting Started